 How to Calculate TDS on Salary – Employer Approach

-An employer while paying salary to the employee would cut TDS from the same before the salary is remitted to the account of the employee.
-And this shall be cut under section 192 under Income Tax Act, pertaining to the following conditions:
+An employer, while paying Salary to the employee, would deduct TDS from the same amount before remitting it to the employee’s account.
+And this shall be cut under Section 19 of the Income Tax Act, pertaining to the following conditions:

-The employer deducts TDS on salary at the employee’s ‘average rate’ of income tax.
-It will be computed as follows: Average Income tax rate = Income tax payable (calculated through slab rates) divided by employee’s estimated income for the financial year.
+The employer deducts TDS on Salary at the employee’s ‘average rate’ of income tax.
+It will be computed as follows: Average Income tax rate = Income tax payable (calculated through slab rates) divided by the employee’s estimated income for the financial year.

-Employers and organisations with a valid TAN are qualified for filing TDS returns.
-Individuals whose accounts are audited under Section 44AB, and hold an office under the government or companies are liable to file online TDS return every quarter.
+Employers and organisations with a valid Tax Deduction and Collection (TDS) account are eligible to file TDS returns.
+Individuals whose accounts are audited under Section 44AB and hold an office under the government or companies are liable to file an online TDS return every quarter.

-3. Such salary payment should be above the minimum amount not chargeable to income tax act.
+3. Such salary payment should be above the minimum amount not chargeable under the Income Tax Act.

 Different types of employers would include: